Efficient exposure computation by risk factor decomposition: Case studies

 The calibration matches $\sigma_i$ to European At-The-Money (ATM) options' volatilities assuming constant rates\footnote{Such a step-by-step calibration is industry practice in CCR modeling.}.
 Denote $\tilde\sigma^{T_i}$ the implied volatility of an ATM option with maturity $T_i$, then the $\sigma_i$ can be determined inductively from the system of equations

 The resulting different volatility levels are shown in Figure \ref{subfig: Vols}.

-The Hull-White parameters are calibrated to fit the prevailing yield curve and swaption data using analytic expressions, i.e.\ $\Theta$ is calibrated by (\ref{eq:theta}) and $\eta$ and $\lambda$ by a least-squares fit to co-terminal swaptions that terminate in 10 years (1$\times$9, 2$\times$8, 3$\times$7, 4$\times$6, 5$\times$5, 6$\times$4, 7$\times$3, 8$\times$2 and 9$\times$1), as these swaptions can also be used to replicate the CVA of a swap that matures in 10 years, as is shown in~\cite{Sorensen1994}.
+The Hull-White parameters are calibrated to fit the prevailing yield curve and swaption data using analytic expressions, i.e.\ $\Theta$ is calibrated by (\ref{eq:theta}) and $\eta$ and $\lambda$ by a least-squares fit to co-terminal swaptions that terminate in 10 years (1$\times$9, 2$\times$8, 3$\times$7, 4$\times$6, 5$\times$5, 6$\times$4, 7$\times$3, 8$\times$2 and 9$\times$1), as these swaptions can also be used to replicate the CVA of a swap that matures in 10 years, as is shown in~\citet{Sorensen1994}.

 The correlations between the observable factors (exchange and interest rates) are estimated using weekly historical time-series data from the preceding three year period.
-The estimated correlation matrix is regularised to be positive semi-definite by setting any negative eigenvalues in a singular value decomposition to zero, \cite{Rebonato1999}.
+The estimated correlation matrix is regularised to be positive semi-definite by setting any negative eigenvalues in a singular value decomposition to zero \citep{Rebonato1999}.
 The resulting full correlation matrix is shown in Appendix~\ref{app: Parameters} together with the other parameters.
-The yield curve data are provided in a spread sheet as ancillary file with this arXiv submission.
+The yield curve data are provided in a spread sheet at \cite{DimRedArXiv}.